aoterodelaroza/acpdb/README.md

 - cereal (`libcereal-dev` package on debian): a serialization library that is used to load and save training sets.

-ACPDB can work without these libraries, but it will be missing the coresponding functionalities.
+Acpdb can work without these libraries, but it will be missing the coresponding functionalities.

 ## Property types